Home Blended Learning How to Adapt Classroom Strategies for Online Learning

 by Jason Poe

 The question of whether we should engage students has never been in doubt.
-We can engage students both virtually and in person in a variety of ways using gamification, interactives, and digital tools.
+We can engage students both online and in person in a variety of ways using gamification, interactives, and digital tools.
 But how do we adapt classroom strategies to virtual learning to boost engagement online?
 Back in 2022, our school decided to adapt seasoned strategies, like Kagan, to the 21st-century classroom in order to achieve virtual engagement.
 Let’s take a look at why we did it, and then how we did it.

 Mixing Kagan Strategies with Hattie’s Research